Asbury Park, New Jersey: Roads and highways

 As of May 2010, the city had a total of 36.20 mi of roadways, of which 33.78 mi were maintained by the municipality, 0.92 mi by Monmouth County and 1.50 mi by the New Jersey Department of Transportation.

 The main access road is Route 71 which runs north–south.
 Other roads that are accessible in neighboring communities include Route 18, Route 33, Route 35 and Route 66.
 The Garden State Parkway is at least 15 minutes away via either Routes 33 or 66.

 Public transportation

-NJ Transit offers rail service from the Asbury Park station. on the North Jersey Coast Line, offering service to Newark Penn Station, Secaucus Junction, New York Penn Station and Hoboken Terminal.
+NJ Transit offers commuter rail service from the Asbury Park station.
+Service is provided on the North Jersey Coast Line, offering trains to Newark Penn Station, Secaucus Junction, New York Penn Station and Hoboken Terminal.

 NJ Transit bus routes include the 317 to and from Philadelphia, and local service on the 830, 832, 836 and 837 routes.
 The "Shore Points" route of Academy Bus Lines provides service between Asbury Park and New York City on a limited schedule.